Harney County, Oregon: Education

 The county formerly had the Trout Creek School, which in 1969 had two students, making it the smallest school by enrollment in the state.
 It was a part of its own school district, Trout Creek School District No. 53.
-In 1975 it became a part of the Fields Trout Creek School District 33.
+In 1975 it was a part of the Fields Trout Creek School District 33.
+There was also formerly an Andrews School District No. 29, which operated Andrews Elementary School.

 The county also formerly had the Lawen Elementary School District, which operated Lawen Elementary School.
 The Lawen school never reopened after a 1984 flooding, and the Lawen district merged into the Crane elementary district in 1988.
 The Burns Union High School District, the Burns Elementary School District, and the Hines Elementary School District merged into Harney County District 3 in 1989.

 There was also the Sodhouse School District No. 32, based in Princeton.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

 The Harney County Library is located in Burns.